 Defenses to assault

-You need to consult an experienced criminal defense attorney who can protect and defend your rights and discover if there are defenses available to you.
+You need to consult an experienced assault defense attorney who can protect and defend your rights and discover if there are defenses available to you.
 For example: Were you defending yourself?
 Were you defending another person?

 Attorney Mark A. Chmelewski has over 25 years of experience in practicing criminal law in the state of Washington.
 He spent years as a prosecuting attorney and 10 years as a Municipal Court Judge.
 He firmly believes that all clients, no matter what the charges are against them, deserve professional and ethical representation.